What Is The Function Of A Large Central Vacuole

 Ensure Adequate Hydration

 Maintaining adequate hydration is crucial for proper vacuole function.
-The central vacuole relies on water to maintain turgor pressure and facilitate the storage and transport of nutrients and waste products.
+The central vacuole relies on water to maintain turgor pressure and support the storage and transport of nutrients and waste products.
 Water stress can lead to reduced turgor pressure, wilting, and impaired cellular function.

 Provide Balanced Nutrition